DETAILED ACTION

 Regarding Claim 1,

-Wang discloses, ‘An information transmission method, applied to a network device, comprising: determining a first target mapping relationship;’ (Disclosure, sidelink relay communication method applied to UE-to-Network relay communication where network device is a subset of UE-to-Network relay communication and UE-to-Network relay communication includes, source device/UE1, relay device/UE2 and BS/network node/network device;
+Wang discloses, ‘An information transmission method, applied to a network device, comprising: determining a first target mapping relationship;’ (Disclosure Claim 1, sidelink relay communication method applied to UE-to-Network relay communication and includes network device within the UE-to-Network relay communication, source device/UE1, relay device/UE2 and BS/network node/network device.
+Mapping-determination includes receiving by a relay UE from source-UE and mapped; mapped by the relay-UE between relay-UE and a target device.

 The source device that is a remote UE maps the data packet to the first bearer between the source device and the relay UE through first-bearer.
 After the relay-UE receives the data-packet, transmits to the second-bearer between the relay UE-BS and thus relay forwarding is implemented [0060].
 The data packet can be control plane or a user plane Fig. 3 and Fig. 4 [0058].